rbisdorff/Digraph3/docSphinx/tutorial.rst

       Threshold veto : 73.19 + 0.00x ; percentile:  0.952
     ...

-In this example we notice the three types of decision actions, as well as two types of criteria with either an ordinal or a cardinal performance measuring scale.
-In the latter case, by default about 5% of the random performance differences will be below the *indifference* and 10% below the *preference* discriminating threshold.
-About 5% will be considered as *considerably large*.
+In the example above, we may notice the three types of decision actions (Lines 10-19), as well as the two types (Lines 22-25) of criteria with either an **ordinal** or a **cardinal** performance measuring scale.
+In the latter case, by default about 5% of the random performance differences will be below the **indifference** and 10% below the **preference discriminating threshold**.
+About 5% will be considered as **considerably large**.
 More statistics about the generated performances is available as follows:

     >>> t.showStatistics()
     *-------- Performance tableau summary statistics -------*